 Word of advice, even if they say 15 minutes, don’t stray too far away, as they seem to get you seated pretty quickly.

 It is a long and narrow restaurant with three levels.
 There isn’t much seating on the ground floor, and like the sister establishments in Sydney, you can watch the dumplings and noodles being handmade.
 We head up to level three to dine.

 Big glossy menus seem to the norm in any Din Tail Fung restaurant.
 Of course vinegar and soy sauce are on the table waiting for your to pour into a bowl with some ginger to dip your dumplings.

 The menu is probably three times the size of what you can order in Sydney.
 There is more variety.
 Everything you can order at home is on there plus more.
 More types of steamed dumplings, a few more varieties of xiao long bao.
 There is just more of everything to choose from.

-Of course we order pork xiao long bao (NT$200/A$9.90) to try from where it all began.
-Yes, they do taste different to what we get at home.
+Of course, we order pork xiao long bao (NT$200/A$9.90) to try from where it all began.
+Yes, they do taste different from what we get at home.
 Do I like them more or less?
 I do actually enjoy them more.
 The mince is ground a little more finely and the flavours more delicate.

 The steamed pork buns (NT$80/A$3.95) are a very basic pork bun.
 Could quite easily enjoy one or two for breakfast as they are very non-offensive and mildly spiced.
 Just be careful of escaping juices when biting into them.